 By 1767, the Spanish were determined to colonise California.

-Fun fact : you can still visit the Russian colony of Fort Ross, north of San Francisco, which was settled by the Russian fur traders in the 19th century.
+You can still visit the Russian colony of Fort Ross, north of San Francisco, was settled by Russian fur traders in the 19th century.

-It left Baja California with 3 galleons and 2 mule trains.
+In 1769 the Spanish sent the Portola Expedition up from Baja California, with 3 galleons and 2 mule trains.

 When they returned to Baja California, there was consternation that they had not found Monterey.

 A leading friar commented : "you come from Rome without having seen the Pope!"

 The whole trip had taken 6 months and covered 1200 miles.